jphall663/gwsb_caio/README.md

   * Have AI write the code and you write the tests and documentation OR ...
   * You write the code and have AI write the tests and documentation.

-* **Understand when to use other types of AI ...**
+* **Understand when to use other types of AI, use ...**
-  * Use optimization, statistics and ML for data analysis and direct decision-making.
+  * optimization, statistics and ML for data analysis and direct decision-making.
+    * (people are good at reasoning, but bad at statistics and calculation.)
-  * Use real-time sensor networks for real-time info (maps, weather, etc.).
+  * real-time sensor networks for real-time info (maps, weather, etc.).
-  * Use credible search for factual information retrieval (Kagi, Wayback Machine, Google Scholar).
+  * credible search for factual information retrieval (Kagi, Wayback Machine, Google Scholar).

-* **Understand how AI fails you ...**
+* **Understand how AI fails you by ...**
-  * by hallucinating/making up information.
+  * hallucinating/making up information.
-  * by generating fake citations.
+  * generating fake citations.
-  * by combining true information incorrectly.
+  * combining true information incorrectly.
-  * by having poor knowledge in niche subjects.
+  * having poor knowledge in niche subjects.
-  * by failing at complex reasoning tasks.
+  * failing at complex reasoning tasks.

-* **Understand how you fail with AI ...**
+* **Understand how you fail with AI by ...**
-  * by allowing AI results to confirm your pre-existing biases.
+  * allowing AI results to confirm your pre-existing biases.
-  * by anthropomorphizing (ideas like "think," "understand," "reason," "feel" don't apply to AI ...
+  * anthropomorphizing (ideas like "think," "understand," "reason," "feel" don't apply to AI ...
 AI systems memorize, calculate, and generate).
-  * by anchoring to AI results because they are the first information you see.
+  * anchoring to AI results because they are the first information you see.
-  * by its sycophancy (allowing it to suck up to).
+  * its sycophancy (allowing it to suck up to).

+* **Understand how AI differs from human thinking, it ...**
+  * lacks a model of the physical world.
+  * lacks a model of its own thinking.
+  * lacks emotion.
+  * uses different sensory inputs (digital data, text, images, sound vs. smell, touch)
+  * can use massive memory.
+  * can perform repetitive or boring cognitive tasks without attention problems.
+  * often fails due to design, data, and statistical problems (vs. impulsiveness, lack of attention, cognitive biases, etc. in people).

 ## Advanced Human-AI Teaming Guidance and Resources